 Computed tomography (CT) or magnetic resonance imaging (MRI) are indicated in cases where diskospondylitis is not apparent on plain radiographs or when weakness or ataxia is present.
-Other tests that may be warranted in cases of diskospondylitis include blood work (CBC, chemistry panel), urine tests including a urine culture and sensitivity (to find out which bacteria is the cause and which medicine is best to treat the infection), blood tests for Brucella, and potentially blood cultures or an ultrasound of the heart.
+Other tests that may be warranted in cases of diskospondylitis include blood work (complete blood count (CBC) and chemistry panel), urine tests including a urine culture and sensitivity (to find out which bacteria is the cause and which medicine is best to treat the infection), blood tests for brucella, and potentially blood cultures or an ultrasound of the heart.
 Occasionally surgery may be indicated to remove the infection and obtain samples.

 Treatment typically involves antibiotics, which are ideally based on results of culture and sensitivity.
-Antibiotics should be prescribed for 6-8 weeks, as relapses are common if not treated long enough.
+Antibiotics should be prescribed for six to eight weeks, as relapses are common if not treated long enough.
 Pain medications are prescribed since most dogs are quite painful.
 Occasionally surgery may be necessary.

 Prognosis for Diskospondylitis